 |Heat Pump Powered by Grid||$0.14 / kWh||$18||$1,706|

 |Heat Pump Powered by Solar||$0.09 / kWh||$11||$1,023|

 Based on fuel data and pricing from: Maine Energy Office.
 Assumes typical oil boiler operating at 65% efficiency, propane and natural gas at 85% efficiency, resistive electric at 95% efficiency and heat pump at 250% efficiency (COP of 2.5).
-Solar PV kilowatt-hour cost of 8.5cents per kilowatt-hour over 25-year time frame based on typical pricing economics of a 4kw + system.
+Solar PV kilowatt-hour cost of 9 cents per kilowatt-hour over 25-year time frame based on typical pricing economics of a 4kw + system.

 How Mini Split Heat Pumps Work

 There are a number of different system designs, but the most common installation is a 1:1 ductless ‘mini split’ unit.
 This system design consists of an outdoor unit with heat exchanger and compressor, which does the actual heat extraction, and an indoor blower unit which blows warm (or cool) air directly into the home.
 Mini split means there is a 1:1 ratio – is one indoor unit for every outdoor unit.
 We also install ‘multi splits,’ (one outdoor unit to two or more interior units) and ducted units when appropriate to site specifics.